 “Today’s standard household wiring is a plastic-sheathed, insulated three-wire cable, universally known by the trade name Romex.
 But the vintage copper wiring in many older houses works just as well as the new stuff, as long as it’s in good condition and hasn’t been altered in a way that violates code.
 Here are some wiring systems you’ll find in older homes.”

-Read the rest of the information from the original text here.
+Read the rest of the post here.

 Related Electrical Repair and Installation Services:

 - Locate a Poway Electrician Click Here